eduardoshanahan/devcontainers-ansible/README.md

-# Project Development Environment Setup using Visual Studio Code and Devcontainers
+# Running Ansible in Visual Studio Code using devcontainers

 This repository is to be used as a starting point for other projects.
 The target is to have a setup that can be cloned and commited from the first time, with git working inside the devcontainer, and with correct access rights to not break if a commit is done in the local machine instead of VS Code.